mongodb/sample-apps-nyu/ArrayQuery/README.md

 ## Running the test
 The unit test cases are written using JUnit 4 framework.
 You can find them here:

     .
     ├── ...
-    ├── testsrc                    		       # Source folder for all unit tests │   ├── ArrayQuerryTest.java              # Source file for all unit tests
+    ├── testsrc                    	# Source folder for all unit tests │   ├── ArrayQueryTest.java        # Source file for all unit tests